jeetsukumaran/vim-indentwise/README.md

 ### Indent-Depths vs. Indent-Levels

-As noted above, an "indent-depth" is simply and indentation amount, and an indent-depth difference (less or more) means *any* difference in indentation relative to the indentation of the current line.
-An "indent-level" is more strict, on the other hand, and is defined in terms of ``shiftwidth`` units.
+As noted above, an "indent-depth" is simply the amount of indentation of a line.
+Thus an indent-depth difference (less or more) means *any* difference in indentation relative to the indentation of the current line.
+An "indent-level" on the other hand, is more strict and is defined in terms of ``shiftwidth`` units.

 If ``g:indentwise_depths_by_shiftwidth_units`` or
 ``b:indentwise_depths_by_shiftwidth_units`` is true ("``1``" in Vim-land), then